gnosis/circles-envio-indexer/DOCS.md

 }
 ```

+In case you want only v1 trust that were not migrated, you can query `isMigrated: { _eq: false }`.

 ### Avatar
 A unified view of all humans, groups, and organizations within the system, supporting both v1 and v2 avatars.